pytask-dev/pytask/docs/explanations/pluggy.rst

 overriding, monkey patching), hooking excels at allowing multiple plugins to work alongside each other.

-Thus, it is the host's responsibility to design the entry-points in such a way that
+It is the host's responsibility to design the entry-points in a way such that

 - plugins can target very specific entry-points of the application and achieve their goal efficiently.